INVESTMENT STAPLES

 Final Thought

-The most compelling opportunities in East Africa are not defined by trends — they are defined by who controls how essential goods and resources are produced, structured, and monetised.
+The most compelling opportunities in East Africa are not defined by trends — they are defined by how essential goods and resources are produced, structured, and delivered.

 Where demand is constant and supply is fragmented: